1073521013/QA/README.md

 # QA
 Intent classification model of CNN-LSTM based on distributed coding

-Running the main function  requires modifying the road vector
+Running the main function  requires modifying the path of the wor2vec

 # Reference:
 1. Attention-Based Recurrent Neural Network Models for Joint Intent Detection and Slot Filling